-Travellers booked on 'Land Only', the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour, or when booking pre and post night accommodation with Wendy Wu Tours.
-Please email your international flight times to so we can wendywutours.co.nz arrange your transfers accordingly.
+For travellers that have booked a 'Land Only' tour with no international flights, please note the price includes your arrival/departure airport transfers if you are arriving on the start and departing on the conclusion date of your tour, or when booking pre/post night accommodation with Wendy Wu Tours.

-Please advise your international flight times to reservations.
 Join the tour on Day 2 in Tokyo (arrive into either Tokyo Narita or Tokyo Haneda airport) and end the tour on Day 17 in Osaka (departures from either Osaka Kansai or Osaka Itami airport).
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.
 An informal Welcome Dinner will be held on Day 2 of the itinerary.
 If you miss this due to your arrival time, all information will be provided to you at breakfast the following morning.